TCP-Lab/x.FASTQ/README.md

 1. __qcFASTQ__ is an interface for multiple quality-control tools, including [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [MultiQC](https://multiqc.info/);
-1. __countFASTQ__ assembles counts from multiple samples/runs into a single expression matrix, choosing among multiple metrics (TPM, FPKM, RSEM expected counts) and levels (gene or isoform); optionally, it injects experimental design information into the matrix header and appends gene symbol, gene name, and gene type annotations row-wise (__annotation is currently supported only for Human and requires Ensembl gene/transcript IDs__);
+1. __countFASTQ__ assembles counts from multiple samples/runs into a single TSV expression matrix, choosing among multiple metrics (TPM, FPKM, RSEM expected counts) and levels (gene or isoform); optionally, it injects experimental design information into the matrix heading and appends gene symbol, gene name, and gene type annotations row-wise (__annotation is currently supported only for Human and requires Ensembl gene/transcript IDs__);
 1. __metaharvest__ fetches sample and series metadata from [GEO](https://www.ncbi.nlm.nih.gov/geo/) and/or
     [ENA](https://www.ebi.ac.uk/ena/browser/home)
-    databases, then it parses the retrieved metadata and saves a local copy (useful for both documentation and subsequent ___x.FASTQ___ analysis steps).
+    databases, then it parses the retrieved metadata and saves a local copy of them as a CSV-formatted table (useful for both documentation and subsequent
+    ___x.FASTQ___ analysis steps).

 In addition, ___x.FASTQ___ includes a number of auxiliary scripts (written in __Bash__, __R__, or __Python__) that are not meant to be directly run by the end